Soundgraphy (work in progress)

 Soundgraphy (which is a work in progress to be produced in 2019) is a mixture of today’s technology (Movement Reactive Sound Sensors) and an ancient performance art form from Iran: Ta’zieh – تعزیه

 DO NOT ENTER ! (installation chorégraphique)

-Material: Galvanised steel wire, Ceramic, wood, paper
+Varying Materials: Galvanised steel wire, Ceramic, wood, paper, Ceramics